 Many properties need help with specific programs and projects throughout the year.
-Please consider helping the State Park and Reservoir near you.
+Please consider helping at a state park near you.

 Volunteer Application.
 Download, complete (be sure to indicate the property where you'd like to volunteer) and return to Volunteer Coordinator, Division of State Parks and Reservoirs, 402 W. Washington Room W298, Indianapolis, IN 46204

 Volunteer Service Agreement for Parents.
 If you are a parent or guardian of a Scout or other group member who will be volunteering at a state park or reservoir, complete this form and return it to your child's group leader.

 Volunteer Service Agreement for Adults.
 If you plan to register as a volunteer, complete this form and send it with your application.